brillout/wildcard-api/docs/blog/rest-or-graphql.md

-A solution is to use [RPC](/docs/what-is-rpc.md#what-is-rpc): you implement your prototype with RPC at first and later, as your MVP scales to a stable application, it will become much clearer and much easier to decide whether either REST or GraphQL best fits your application.
+A solution is to use [RPC](/docs/what-is-rpc.md#what-is-rpc): you implement your prototype with RPC at first and later, as your MVP scales to a mature application, it will become clearer and easier to decide whether either REST or GraphQL best fits your application.
 You then progressively replace your RPC endpoints with your newly created RESTful/GraphQL API.